gurhub/surmagic/README.md

 ![surmagic Command Line Tool to create XCFramework](https://github.com/gurhub/surmagic/blob/master/assets/Surmagic-Banner.png)

 🚀 Create XCFramework with ease!
-Surmagic is a command-line tool to create XCFramework for multiple platforms at one shot!
+Surmagic is a command-line tool to create XCFramework for multiple platforms in one shot!
 You don't need to waste your time with command-line scripts when you want to create an XCFramework!
 Surmagic adds an elegant layer between you and the compiler, for your comfort.
 You can use Surmagic with your current CI/CD pipeline, or as a standalone tool in your toolbox.
 The better way to deal with XCFrameworks for iOS, iPadOS, Mac Catalyst, tvOS, macOS, and watchOS.

 ## Table of Contents